GUIDE 2025

 Here are the content designer’s duties:

-- User research the target user demographic needs and expectations with different digital products and content types
+• User research the target user demographic needs and expectations with different digital products and content types in the digital landscape

-- Research the digital product, its functionalities, and other competitors
+• Research the product, its functionalities, and other competitors

-- Gather data, analyze, and extract insights to make content strategies
+• Gather data, analyze, and extract insights to make content strategies such as web design

-In addition to these responsibilities, a content designer may also have to produce content or handle other user experience aspects.
+In addition to these responsibilities, a content designer may have to produce content or handle other aspects of user experience.
 Therefore, it is a multifaceted job that involves working in multiple niches.

 For example, content designers working on mobile applications must focus on UI design and handle visual and written content design choices for documents such as information architecture.